 Headline · warning

 Daily reports, race summaries, topic summaries, state briefings, ballot-measure explainers, weekly digests, and glossary entries are generated by Claude (via the local CLI).
-Each piece goes through a separate validator pass that checks every claim against the source data.
-Content that fails validation is still shown but flagged with an unvalidated caution alert — never silently published.
+Each piece goes through a separate validator pass that checks every claim against the source data, and daily/weekly reports additionally go through an editorial reviewer gate.
+Content that fails validation or review iswithheld — only verified content is published.